OData/v3ProtocolDocument/OData Atom Format.markdown

 * a single Primitive value
 * a sequence of Primitive values
-* a single structured value
+* a single structured ("Complex") value
-* a sequence of structured values
+* a sequence of structured ("Complex") values
-* a single resource, where a resource represents an Entity (a structured type with an identity)
+* an Entity (a structured type with an identity)
-* a sequence of resources
+* a sequence of Entities
 * a media resource
 * a single instance of a mime type
-* a service document describing the resource collections (EntitySets) exposed by the service
+* a service document describing the collections (EntitySets) exposed by the service
 * an xml document describing the entity model exposed by the service
 * an error
 * a batch of requests to be executed in a single request
 * a set of responses returned from a batch request

-For a description of batch requests and responses please see <todo: insert reference here…>
+For a description of batch requests and responses please see [OData:Batch](ODataBatchProcessingFormat).

 # 2. Notational Conventions #

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](http://tools.ietf.org/html/rfc2119 "Key words for use in RFCs to Indicate Requirement Levels")].

+# 3. xml:base Attribute #

+OData payloads may use the `xml:base` attribute to define a base URI for relative references defined within the scope of the element containing the `xml:base` attribute.

 # 4. Primitive Types in Atom #

 OData Atom and XML payloads serialize primitive types as shown in the table below.

-For full sytnax rules, see [OData:Uri](odatauriconventions):
+For full syntax rules, see [OData:ABNF](odatabnf):

 <table border="1" cellspacing="0" cellpadding="0">
     <tr>